drazdra/UNN/README.md

 In reality, the creators decided that too much freedom is not practical and.. added the results of the original MHA output to the output of the FFN block, as was said in the beginning.

 Thus:
  - They have enforced the use of a somewhat uniform format between these blocks, as data, this way, has to keep more or less similar representation.
-Otherwise, the addition of the input data would corrupt the output.
+Otherwise, the addition of the input data would corrupt the output of the FFN.
 They have to stay compatible.
  - FFN is freed from the need to keep the original signal in its representation; it can concentrate solely on the tuning and return only the *corrections* to the original signal.
-Actually this way FFN is forced to do mostly fine-tuning of the existing pattern, because otherwise addition of these two would mess things up.
+Actually this way FFN is forced to do mostly fine-tuning of the existing pattern.
+Otherwise mingling of these two would mess things up.

 And they called it a "residual connection".
 Why not BLEEOR?..<br>
   ..."Be Like Everyone Else, Or else..."

 Getting back to the actual process, we have passed the second matrix and.. we add the second bias value.
 It's just a numeric value the model has learned for each axis.
 I don't really see any conceptual meaning in this operation, apart from a pure speed-up in training, where the model can just quickly adjust the typical result it gets in some axis without changing the whole similarity representation.
 Of course, it's a crutch in a way, but it works.

-So, once we have summed up the token data from before the FFN and after it, we again normalize the values.
-And here you can just reread the section about the normalization happening after the MHA as it's the same operation and the same critique applies.
+Once we have summed up the token data from before the FFN and after it, we again normalize the values.
+And here you can just reread the section about the normalization happening after the MHA, as it's the same operation and the same critique applies.

 Finally, we send this result to the *next* repeating block, which starts with its own Attention block, doing it all over again.
 And again, and again, until the last repeating block is done.